By Russ and Tiña De Maris

-Using a soft cloth (a cotton sock works great) and a bit of soapy water, clean the area around the tear an inch or so.
+Using a soft cloth (a cotton sock works great) and a bit of soapy water, clean an area an inch or so around the tear.
 Rinse away all soap and allow the area to dry.
 Using fine sand paper, GENTLY buff the tear and a small area around it to rough up the surface of the awning for better adhesion.
 Simply rough up, DON’T tear down deeply.

 Cut the patch to extend an inch in all directions from the tear.
 Apply GOOP to both the awning and the back side of the patch but don’t apply the patch for two to five minutes; this time allows the GOOP to begin to air cure and will allow for better adhesion.
 Firmly apply the patch to the awning.

 In all cases, allow plenty of time for the GOOP to cure before rolling the awning into travel mode.
 GOOP recommends a 24-hour set-time, but higher temperatures may help with cure time.